pypa/packaging.python.org/source/specifications/dependency-specifiers.rst

 version specifiers or the ``===`` arbitrary equivalence comparison operator is used.
-When an operator other than ``===`` is used, publishing tools SHOULD emit an error if the user supplied constant cannot be parsed as a valid version specifier, while locking and installation tools MAY either emit an error or else fall back to ``String`` field comparison logic if either the marker field value or the user supplied constant cannot be parsed as a valid version specifier.
+When an operator other than ``===`` is used, publishing tools SHOULD emit an error if the user supplied constant cannot be parsed as a valid version specifier, index servers MAY disallow uploads containing such environment markers, while locking and installation tools MAY either emit an error or else fall back to ``String`` field comparison logic if either the marker field value or the user supplied constant cannot be parsed as a valid version specifier.
-Note that ``in`` and ``not in`` containment checks are NOT valid for ``Version`` fields and publishing tools SHOULD emit an error, while locking and installation tools MAY treat them as always being False.
+Note that ``in`` and ``not in`` containment checks are NOT valid for ``Version`` fields and publishing tools SHOULD emit an error, index servers MAY disallow uploads containing such environment markers, while locking and installation tools MAY treat them as always being False.

 For ``Version | String`` fields, comparison operations are defined as they are for ``Version`` fields, while ``in`` and ``not in`` containment checks are defined as they are for ``String`` fields.
-However, there is no expectation that the parsing of the marker field value or the user supplied constant as a valid version will succeed, so tools MUST fall back to processing the field as a ``String`` field.
-Alternatively, tools MAY unconditionally treat such fields as ``String`` fields.
-Due to this potential for variation across clients, comparisons that rely on these fields being processed as ``Version`` fields SHOULD NOT be used in environment markers published to public index servers.
+However, there is no consistent cross-platform expectation that the parsing of the marker field value or the user supplied constant as a valid version will succeed, so tools SHOULD fall back to processing the field as a ``String`` field if parsing either value as a version fails.
+Tools MAY emit a warning if the field is expected to contain a valid version on a given platform but does not in fact do so.
+Tools SHOULD NOT unconditionally treat such fields as ``String`` fields, as doing so may give incorrect answers for environment markers that are appropriately scoped to the relevant platforms before performing a version based comparison.

 Composing marker expressions
 ''''''''''''''''''''''''''''